Get the most out of your GRIDSERVE experience by browsing our newsroom.

 The amount of the transaction (You can get this information from your bank statement with our account listed as “GRIDSERVE UK OMM L”)

-The date of your charging session (This will be the same date as your transaction)
+The date of your charging session

 A virtual account number or VAN is a uniquely generated set of numbers designed to represent and protect your debit/credit card number when using third-party payment apps such as Apple Pay and Google Pay.